 CIT Bank is an online bank that offers a full suite of deposit products – checking, savings, money market, and certificates of deposit (CDs).
 They are a no-fee bank that offers some of the highest interest rates available on savings products, as well as some of the most innovative CDs from any bank.

-They were recently acquired by First-Citizens Bank & Trust Company in a merger with the merger completed on January 4th, 2022.
+They were acquired by First-Citizens Bank & Trust Company in a merger with the merger completed on January 4th, 2022 but still operate as CIT Bank.

 This is an online bank that, and like every bank we review, is covered by FDIC insurance (FDIC #11063) of up to $250,000 per depositor.
 While they don’t offer credit cards, auto loans, or even IRA accounts, but it does have a full range of mortgage products, as well as small business financing programs.